jkergal/loggy/README.md

 ## Features
 Get the production logs of your app directly on your Discord server, using different methods, with different message formats, and chose if you want to get tagged or not on these messages.

-No more struggling with the Heroku console or other prod platforms, you can now use these different available methods with Loggy :
+No more struggling with the Heroku console or other prod platforms where it's not practical to see what's hapenning on your app...
+You can now use these different available methods with Loggy :

 - `loggy.log("message")` 👉 a simple log
 - `loggy.alert("message")` 👉 a log displayed in yellow